 The last few Parish Council meetings have witnessed some strong words over the lack of proper provision for pedestrians in Bunbury.
 The last meeting in February (2019) saw a large (for PC meetings) number of residents attending along with the Head of the Primary School in Bunbury.
 Their complaint was that it was difficult and dangerous for children and parents to get to school and generally to walk safely around Bunbury.

 The evidence presented by the public was anecdotal and necessarily subjective.
 However, how safe you feel and your perception of traffic speed is a very big influence on how willing you may be to walk the streets of Bunbury or to allow your children to do so.
-Any walker knows that close passing cars traveling at or near to 30 mph feels uncomfortable.
-The closer the car, the more ‘uncomfortable one feels.
+Any walker knows that a close passing car traveling at or near to 30 mph feels uncomfortable.
+The closer the car, the more ‘uncomfortable’ one feels.
 At least that is my experience.

 Some argue that to keep the essential nature of Bunbury it is necessary to retain the open roads with pavements.
 We can share the space with cars.
 The village has had no accident that has involved pedestrians over the last 10 years.
 Furthermore, in the recent survey of traffic speeds in the village there were few incidents of speeding.
 All good arguments for leaving things alone.
 The implication being that nothing has really changed so nothing needs to be done.
 But something has changed.

 Before starting school, I was inclined to wander off to the local shops now and again.
 I liked a 2p Lolly in the summer, (yes it was a long time ago!).
 By the time I was ready to start school, I knew my neighborhood pretty well.
 The woods, and rough open ground were we could play out of sight of grown-ups, the stream where we messed about with dams, etc. This was all common knowledge to the local children from about 5 yrs. or earlier.